Audio and Written Guided Meditations

 Bring your awareness to your abdomen and mid back, and notice how this area expands and contracts with each breath.
 Try to release any tension.

+Now for the lower portion of your body.
 Bring your awareness to your low back, hips, and buttocks where you connect with your seat.
 Try to release any tension.

 Bring your awareness to your thighs, knees, calves, and feet.
 Allow the whole lower portion of your body to be heavy, noticing where you connect with your seat and with the ground.
 Try to release any tension.